 Bitcoin started a new way to send money without middlemen.
 Satoshi Nakamoto’s whitepaper in 2008 changed how we think about money.
 It made a safe, shared record of all transactions.

 Bitcoin’s blockchain is special because it uses old ideas in new ways.
 It mixes cryptography, rules, and rewards to keep it safe.
-No one person controls it because many computers around the world check each transaction.
+No one person controls it because many computers worldwide check each transaction.

 “Bitcoin is the first example of a new form of life.
 It lives and breathes on the internet.
 It lives because it can pay people to keep it alive.
 It lives because it performs a useful service that people will pay it to perform.”

 Bitcoin’s security comes from mining.
-Miners solve hard puzzles to add new transactions to the chain.
-This makes it hard for hackers to change the network.
+Miners solve difficult puzzles to add new transactions to the chain, making it difficult for hackers to change the network.

-Every 10 minutes, a new block of about 2,000 transactions is added.
+Roughly every 10 minutes, the Bitcoin network adds a new block (≈1 MB), now processing ~800,000 daily transactions.
 Each block links to the last one, making it hard to change the past.
 This makes the blockchain very secure.

 Bitcoin lets people send money directly to each other without banks.
-Before Bitcoin, banks and services like PayPal were needed to make sure money was safe.
+Before Bitcoin, banks and services like PayPal were needed to ensure money’s safety.
 Bitcoin changed this by using the whole network to check transactions.

-This way of sending money is better than old ways.
+This method of sending money is better than old methods.
 It works anywhere, anytime, without banks.
-It’s not completely secret, but it’s more private than old ways.
+It’s not completely secret, but it’s more private than old methods.

 Feature | Traditional Banking | Bitcoin Blockchain | Impact |